sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 3. Sources in the `project/` project are the build definition files and are compiled using the classpath built from the managed and unmanaged dependencies.
-4. Project dependencies can be declared in `project/plugins.sbt` or project/project/Build.scala and will be available to the build definition sources.
-Think of project/project/ as the build definition for the build definition.
+4. Project dependencies can be declared in `project/plugins.sbt` (similarly to `build.sbt` file in a normal project) or `project/project/Build.scala` (similarly to `project/Build.scala` in a normal project) and will be available to the build definition sources.
+Think of project/project/ as the build definition for the build definition (worth to repeat it here again:
+    "sbt is recursive", remember?).

-The build definition classpath is searched for `sbt/sbt.plugins` descriptor files containing the names of Plugin implementations.
-A Plugin is a module that defines settings to automatically inject to projects.
-Additionally, all Plugin modules are wildcard imported for the `eval` and `set` commands and `.sbt` files.
-A Plugin implementation is not required to produce a plugin, however.
+The build definition classpath is searched for `sbt/sbt.plugins` descriptor files containing the names of `sbt.Plugin` implementations.
+A plugin is a module that defines settings to automatically inject to projects.
+Additionally, all plugin modules are wildcard imported for the `eval` and `set` commands and `.sbt` files.
+A plugin implementation is not required to produce a plugin, however.
 It is a convenience for plugin consumers and because of the automatic nature, it is not always appropriate.

-The `reload plugins` command changes the current build to `<current-build>/project/`.
+The `reload plugins` command changes the current build to the (root) project's `project/` build definition.
 This allows manipulating the build definition project like a normal project. `reload return` changes back to the original build.
 Any session settings for the plugin definition project that have not been saved are dropped.